ethyreal/ethyreal.com/_pages/resume.md

 Senior Software Development Manager

 - Managed through organizational changes and performance review cycles while maintaining top marks in manager surveys
-- Helped grow the 3D Home app team from 5 to 10
+- Helped grow the 3D Home app team from 5 to 10, investing in the career growth of each individual contributor
 - Planned and facilitated engaging quarterly on-sites

 _9/21 - 7/23_